cmsjulio/javaguides-kafka/README.md

 Without spring boot there is lots of boilerplate configuration code to be written.

 We configure Kafka broker in our application.properties file.

+## Kafka Producer and Consumer for JSON Serializer and Deserializer

+Apache Kafka stores and transports byte[].

+There is a number of built-in serializers and deserializers but none of them supports JSON.

+Spring Kafka created a JsonSerializer and JsonDeserializer that can be used to convert Java Objects to and from JSON.

+We configure it in the applications.properties file -- value serializer and deserializer.